 A multitude of health issues may prevail in case of extra weight wreaking havoc on male fertility.
 Obesity can cause elevated estrogens and low testosterone levels causing the sperm count to decrease.
 Overweight males can experience decreased libido.
 A simple solution is to calculate your BMO or Body Mass Index, which can provide a healthy numerical range based on height and weight working towards it.
 Exercise will help you increase energy, decrease weight and help equalize testosterone and libido levels.

 Myth 6: Diet does not affect male fertility.

 To put in simple terminology you are what you eat.
 Men who consume a high-fat diet have found to have a decreased sperm count.
 Conversely, a plant-based diet has been found to improve fertility and overall health.
 Make sure you stock up your refrigerator with whole foods such as grains, fruits, vegetables etc and avoid thick cuts of meat and refined carbs such as white bread, cake etc.

 About IVF Genesis

-IVF Genesis is an extremely distinguished medical centre for Infertility with all facilities under one roof.
+IVF Genesis is an extremely distinguished medical clinic for Infertility with all facilities under one roof.
 It has come a long way since its inception as a pioneering institute in ERODE, Tamil Nadu since 1996.
-It has taken giant steps to become a centre of excellence in all facets of infertility and IVF treatment options, which are offered at affordable cost for the public.
+It has taken giant steps to become a clinic of excellence in all facets of infertility and IVF treatment options, which are offered at affordable cost for the public.